-- Turn the dough out onto a floured surface.
-Knead the dough for 3 minutes and shape into a ball.
-(At this point, it dough can be frozen.
-See freezing instructions below.)
-Place in a large greased bowl, cover tightly with plastic wrap, and allow to rise in a warm environment for 1 hour or until nearly doubled in size.
+- Rise: Place in a large greased bowl, cover tightly with plastic wrap, and allow to rise in a warm environment for 1 hour or until nearly doubled in size.
 (Tip: I preheat my oven to 200°F (93°C), turn it off, place the dough inside and shut the oven.
 This is the warm environment.)

 - Once risen, punch dough down to release any air bubbles.
 Turn out onto a lightly floured surface and, with a sharp knife or pizza cutter, cut dough into 1/3 cup sections.
 You should have about 12.
 Shape into balls.

 - Preheat oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper or silicone baking mats OR line a 9×13 baking pan (I use a baking pan.)
 Set aside.